dotnet/docs-maui/docs/deployment/performance.md

 ## Use asynchronous programming

 The overall responsiveness of your app can be enhanced, and performance bottlenecks often avoided, by using asynchronous programming.
 In .NET, the [Task-based Asynchronous Pattern (TAP)](/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap) is the recommended design pattern for asynchronous operations.
 However, incorrect use of the TAP can result in unperformant apps.
-Therefore, the following guidelines should be followed when using the TAP.

 ### Fundamentals

+The following general guidelines should be followed when using the TAP:

 - Understand the task lifecycle, which is represented by the `TaskStatus` enumeration.
 For more information, see [The meaning of TaskStatus](https://devblogs.microsoft.com/pfxteam/the-meaning-of-taskstatus/) and [Task status](/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap#task-status).
 - Use the `Task.WhenAll` method to asynchronously wait for multiple asynchronous operations to finish, rather than individually `await` a series of asynchronous operations.
 For more information, see [Task.WhenAll](/dotnet/standard/asynchronous-programming-patterns/consuming-the-task-based-asynchronous-pattern#taskwhenall).